jakedev796/rimworld-mp-compatibility-checker/README.md

 - Thanks to the RimWorld multiplayer community for maintaining the [compatibility spreadsheet](https://docs.google.com/spreadsheets/d/1jaDxV8F7bcz4E9zeIRmZGKuaX7d0kvWWq28aKckISaY)
 - Thanks to the creators and maintainers of the [RimWorld multiplayer mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2606448745)

-## Known Issues

-- Some mods might show as "Untested" if they're not yet in the compatibility database

 ## Privacy

 This script: